Inside the seven tumultuous days that led to the James Comey indictment

 Trump has been calling for more blood.
 The president for months has lamented behind the scenes that while he was prosecuted and indicted while out of office, those he deems his political opponents have faced no such charges, sources told CNN.

-Trump has called for the prosecutions of New York Attorney General Letitia James and Sen. Adam Schiff, both Democrats.
+The president has demanded the prosecutions of New York Attorney General Letitia James and Sen. Adam Schiff, both Democrats.
 Justice Department senior leaders are advocating for a charge to come quickly against former Trump national security adviser John Bolton.
 And Trump signed an executive order on Thursday directing the Justice Department to investigate liberal groups, singling out billionaire Democratic donor George Soros as a “likely candidate” for investigation.

 “It’s not a list, but I think there will be others,” Trump told CNN’s Kevin Liptak on Friday as he departed the White House for the Ryder Cup.
 “What they’ve done is terrible, I hope, frankly, there are others because you can’t let this happen to a country.”